 Cataract surgery is performed when the natural lens of the eye becomes cloudy and daily activities become difficult due to reduced vision.
 During cataract surgery, the surgeon removes the natural lens and replaces it with an artificial intraocular lens (IOL).
-The surgeons at Eye Associates Northwest, PC utilize state of the art technology and microsurgical technique to provide safe, quality surgery that is tailored specifically to each patient.
+The surgeons at Eye Associates Northwest utilize state of the art technology and microsurgical technique to provide safe, quality surgery that is tailored specifically to each patient.

 Premium Implant Options

 Laser-Assisted Cataract Surgery: Laser-assisted cataract surgery uses a femtosecond laser to make more precise corneal incisions.
 The outer lens capsule is opened by the laser, and the laser can be used to soften the cataract so that removal is much faster and uses less energy.
 The femtosecond laser may also make incisions in the peripheral cornea, which helps correct astigmatism (this is called a “LRI”).
 Overall, the Alcon LenSx laser-assisted procedure eliminates the manual incision steps and uses lasers assisted by computer equipment to perform automated, precise incisions and aid in cataract removal.